-A summary of some important plant constituents and some of the herbs they are found in.
+A summary of some important medicinal plant constituents and examples of herbs they are found in.

 In general, the more atoms a molecule has, the heavier it is.
 Simple, carbon-based molecules we use every day, include the range of extremely volatile hydro-carbon fuels such as methane, butane, propane (1, 3 and 4 carbon atoms respectively), octane (8 atoms), as well as the multitude of aromatic and volatile components in plant essential oils (generally having 10 or 15 carbon atoms), utilised in cookery and herbal medicine.